Unboxing Tree Ensembles for interpretability: a hierarchical visualization tool and a multivariate optimal re-built tree

-\end{itemize} We set $k=4$, and we evaluated the average validation fidelity and the average sparsity of the trained model.
+\end{itemize} We evaluated the average validation fidelity and the average sparsity of the trained model.
 In the end, we selected hyperparameters that provide the best balance between the two objectives.
-The final hyperparameters setting used in the computational results are reported in the appendix in Table \ref{tab: hyperparameters}.
+The final hyperparameters setting used in the computational results are reported in the Appendix \ref{app: appendix2} in Table \ref{tab: hyperparameters}.